 Alongside the development of the new website, a new SCOE logo has been deployed—the result of an internal staff logo design competition.
 The new identity piece will be rolled out over the next coming months as signage, business cards, stationery, and other printed materials are systematically updated.

 With direct input from Sacramento County Superintendent of Schools David W. Gordon and Al Rogers, Ed.D., who was then the Deputy Superintendent, the SCOE Communications Office worked with a five-person Website Coordination Team, which convened a Design Committee and a Content Committee.
 The Design Committee developed mockups that were presented to the Superintendent’s Cabinet for review, feedback, and final approval.
 The Content Committee, employing feedback from an employee focus group, reviewed and restructured existing website information to fit the committee’s vision.
 Credit goes to SCOE’s Technology Services and Internet and Media Services (IMS) departments for their continued role in building and supporting the new system.
 Templates and features being written for the SCOE website will be able to be customized and deployed by IMS for other department and client websites.

 Due to the new organizational structure and focus on departments making edits, web addresses for many pages have changed, causing bookmarks and links on outside websites to need updating.
 The Communications Office has worked to minimize disruptions, creating custom redirects for key information, and working with partner agencies to proactively update their links.

 A custom “file not found” page provides clear instructions for reporting broken links.
-To report a broken link or missing information, or to make suggestions, please email email@example.com.
-Please understand that the site remains a work in progress with previously implemented and planned new features on hold due to technology staffing shortages.
+The site is currently a work in progress with previously implemented and planned new features on hold due to technology staffing shortages.
 Archive files, previous news articles, and less frequently used materials are also still being added to the new site—a process expected to be completed in the coming months.